orchest/orchest/docs/source/how_orchest_works.rst

 Installing additional packages
 ------------------------------

-Orchest runs all your pipeline step code scripts (.ipynb, .py, .R, .sh) in containers.
+Orchest runs all your individual pipeline steps (e.g. :code:`.ipynb` or :code:`.R` scripts) in containers.
 The default images are based on the |jupyter_stack_link| and come with a number of
 |pre_installed_link|.

-We plan on supporting custom images and/or container commits, to avoid having to reinstall packages each time a pipeline step is run.
+To install additional packages or to run other terminal commands inside the base image, we support custom *Images*.
+We essentially create a new image by running your script inside the selected base image.

+1. Simply go to *Images* in the left menu pane.
+2. Select the base image.
+This image will be extended with your custom script.
+3. Click the "+" sign to add a commit to the base image.
+The commit represents the changes of your script.
+4. Choose a *Commit name*.
+5. Install additional packages, e.g. :code:`pip install tensorflow` or :code:`sudo apt install vim`.

 .. |jupyter_stack_link| raw:: html